zama-ai/concrete/docs/tutorial/rounding.md

 ![](../\_static/rounding/identity.png)

 {% hint style="info" %}
-If rounded number is one of the last `2**(lsbs_to_remove - 1)` numbers in the input range `[0, 2**original_bit_width)`, an overflow **will** happen.
+If the rounded number is one of the last `2**(lsbs_to_remove - 1)` numbers in the input range `[0, 2**original_bit_width)`, an overflow **will** happen.

-By default, if overflow is encountered during inputset evaluation, bit-widths will be adjusted accordingly, so it'll be slower, but accurate.
+By default, if an overflow is encountered during inputset evaluation, bit-widths will be adjusted accordingly.
+This results in a loss of speed, but ensures accuracy.

-You can turn this overflow protection off for performance using `fhe.round_bit_pattern(..., overflow_protection=False)`, but beware, you might get unexpected behavior at runtime!
+You can turn this overflow protection off (e.g., for performance) by using `fhe.round_bit_pattern(..., overflow_protection=False)`.
+However, this could lead to unexpected behavior at runtime.
 {% endhint %}

-Now, let's see how rounding can be used in FHE!
+Now, let's see how rounding can be used in FHE.

 ```python
 import itertools